-WordPress 5.3 Beta 3 is now available!
-This software is still in development, so we don’t recommend you run it on a production site.
+WordPress 5.4 Beta 1 is now available for testing!
+This software is still in development, so we don’t recommend running it on a production site.
 Consider setting up a test site to play with the new version.
-You can test the WordPress 5.3 beta in two ways: Try the WordPress Beta Tester plugin (choose the “bleeding edge nightlies” […]
+You can test the WordPress 5.4 beta in two ways: Try the WordPress Beta Tester plugin (choose the “bleeding edge nightlies” […]

 A landing page can be the difference between having a strong conversion rate and a bad one.
 After putting a […]

 The post 5 Key Components of a Highly Converting Landing Page appeared first on WPHacks.